PatJDooley/HTMLTableSort/README.md

 Sort explicitly.

-If you want to sort a table based on some other event, all you have to do is specify the text of the column.
+If you want to sort a table based on some other event, all you have to do is specify the text of the column header.

         $('#sample').sortByColumn('Part Number');